UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 not repeat until all the values within the constraints have been generated.
 Once this happens, the process starts over.

 * The supported types are integer, integer_vector, unsigned, signed and std_logic_vector.
+* Cyclic generation cannot be combined with the Uniqueness parameter in the vector types.
 * Note that the state of the cyclic generation (which values have been generated) will be reset every time a ``rand()`` function with different constraints is called.
 It can also be manually reset with the ``clear_rand_cyclic()`` procedure.
 * Also note that when using a large range of values it might slow down the simulation as it requires more iterations to find the missing values.